inkdevhub/swanky-node/README.md

 ## Compatible ink! version
 ink! version `3.2.0` or lower is supported by pallet-contract polkadot-0.9.24 branch.
-You may need to modify dependencies as shown below.

 ## Installation
 ### Download Binary